 The Borough hired the engineering firm Hattenburg, Dilley and Linnell LLC (HDL) to proceed with engineering and environmental studies to extend Museum Drive 1.9-miles westward to connect with Sylvan Road.
 The extension would hook up to Marigold Drive, completing a connection all the way to the Parks Highway just west of Pittman Road.
 The road is envisioned as a two-lane road with shoulders.

 This area of the Matanuska-Susitna Borough has grown rapidly in recent years, resulting in a boom in land development and a corresponding increase in local traffic and traffic crashes.
 The Alaska Department of Transportation and Public Facilities (ADOT&PF) has designated the Parks Highway from Lucus Road to the Alaska Railroad Houston Crossing as a safety corridor in an effort to reduce crash rates.
-ADOT&PF is in the right-of-way acquisition phase of a project to upgrade the Parks Highway from Lucus Road to Big Lake Road, milepost 44-52, to a 4-lane divided highway with limited access.
-However, available funds to construct the Parks Highway: Lucus Road to Big Lake Road project may be years away, and there are no frontage roads in the area at this time.
+ADOT&PF is in the construction phase of a project to upgrade the Parks Highway from Lucus Road to Pittman Road, milepost 44-52, to a 4-lane divided highway with limited access.
+The Museum Drive extension on the south side of Parks Highway is an outgrowth of discussions and cooperation between the Matanuska-Susitna Borough, and ADOT&PF.
+Recognizing the need for additional collector roads to be constructed in conjunction with the Parks Highway project.
+Collector roads help alleviate traffic congestion, reduce accidents, better distribute local traffic, and improve access to the local community and businesses.p>